-You can browse our Apps and mobile application as a guest without giving us any information, and we won’t know who you are.
+You can browse our Apps as a guest without giving us any information, and we won’t know who you are.
 However, even if you are a guest, please bear in mind that we may:

 record the areas of our Apps which you visit and at what times;

 record information about your activities when using our Apps; and

 collect information about your computer, such as which browser you are using, your network location, your operating system, your IP address and the type of connection you are using (e.g. broadband, ADSL etc.),